System Architecture Evolution: ESM (EPS Session Management)

 Each EPS bearer context represents an EPS bearer between the UE and a PDN.
 EPS bearer contexts can remain activated even if the radio and S1 bearers constituting the corresponding EPS bearers between UE and MME are temporarily released.
-An EPS bearer context can be either a default bearer context or a dedicated bearer context.
+An EPS bearer context can be either a default option bearer context or a dedicated bearer context.
 A default EPS bearer context is activated when the UE requests a connection to a PDN.
 The first default EPS bearer context, is activated during the EPS attach procedure.
 Additionally, the network can activate one or several dedicated EPS bearer contexts in parallel.

 Generally, ESM procedures can be performed only if an EMM context has been established between the UE and the MME, and the secure exchange of NAS messages has been initiated by the MME by use of the EMM procedures.
 Once the UE is successfully attached, the UE can request the MME to set up connections to additional PDNs.
 For each additional connection, the MME activates a separate default EPS bearer context.
 A default EPS bearer context remains activated throughout the lifetime of the connection to the PDN.